Confederate Ridge Animal Hospital Offers Pet Emergency Care

 Make Confederate Ridge Animal Hospital Your Veterinarian in Fredericksburg

-The veterinarians and staff at Confederate Ridge Animal Hospital put patient care first for all their charges in Fredericksburg, VA and nearby communities.
-We offer many veterinary services, including vaccinations, preventative care, dental care, diagnostics, surgery, pain management and urgent care.
-Call Confederate Ridge Animal Hospital today at (540) 373-6100 when you have an emergency veterinary situation with your pet.
+The veterinarians and staff at Confederate Ridge Animal Hospital put patient care first for all their charges in Fredericksburg, VA, and the nearby communities.
+We offer many veterinary services, including vaccinations, preventative care, dental care, diagnostics, surgery, pain management, and urgent care.
+If you need an emergency vet near you for help, contact us or call the Confederate Ridge vet hospital today at (540) 373-6100.

 Location